 Welcome to Nature Stewards!

-In this Participant Area you will find curriculum outlines for the 10 class sessions, a recommended reference list, and merchandise sales of the field work hirt.
+In this Participant Area you will find curriculum outlines for the 10 class sessions, a recommended reference list, and merchandise sales.

 Any program queries, don’t hesitate to contact the Nature Stewards team: firstname.lastname@example.org

-This session explores where the program comes from, outlines what it is to be a nature steward, the benefits of being in nature and much more!
+This session begins with a welcome to Country by an Elder from the local Traditional Owner group.
+This session then explores where the program comes from, what it is to be a nature steward, the benefits of being in nature, and much more!*

 The big picture session – Earth systems, biodiversity, food webs, and ecology to name a few fundamental concepts.
-This session then sprints around Victoria as we delve into bioregions and key vegetation communities in your area.
+This session then sprints around Victoria as we delve into bioregions and key vegetation communities in your local area.
+It finishes off with a touch on environmental interpretation if you missed it in the previous session.

 What’s beneath our feet?
 How do big Earth processes continue to shape our landscape?
+What is soil and why are soils so important?
 How to rocks and soils influence fungi, flora, fauna, and our community?

 Time to focus on the fungi and flora of Victoria and your local area.
-Finding it, naming it, perhaps even unearthing a lifelong fungi or flora passion?
+Finding it, naming it, perhaps even unearthing a lifelong flora or fungi passion?

 The furry and not-so-furry animals around us, finding them, describing them, and supporting them.
 Perhaps time to discover a lifelong fauna passion too?

-Finish off your Nature Stewards journey with discussion of site assessment methods and habitat creation techniques, tips, and tricks.
-This session also outlines some of the many on-going learning and training opportunities available in the environmental sector and provides a chance to reflect, review, and wrap-up the program.
+Finish off your Nature Stewards journey deciding how and where you would like to act for nature through environmental volunteering and citizen science.
+What are some considerations when choosing a group?
+This session also outlines some of the many on-going learning and training opportunities available in the environmental sector and finally, provides a chance to reflect, review, and wrap-up the program.

 - Sam Ham (1992), ‘Environmental Interpretation: A practical guide for people with big ideas and small budgets’, Library of Congress USA